instructure/instructure-ui/packages/ui-buttons/src/Button/README.md

 ---
 <Guidelines>
   <Figure recommendation="a11y" title="Accessibility">
-    <FigureItem>When using ghost, icon, or link variants on a dark background, use the <code>*-inverse</code> variant to ensure adequate contrast</FigureItem>
+    <Figure.Item>When using ghost, icon, or link variants on a dark background, use the <code>*-inverse</code> variant to ensure adequate contrast</Figure.Item>
-    <FigureItem>Ensure buttons can be activated with both Enter and Spacebar keys</FigureItem>
+    <Figure.Item>Ensure buttons can be activated with both Enter and Spacebar keys</Figure.Item>
-    <FigureItem>Disabled buttons do not need to meet color contrast ratio requirements or receive keyboard focus but should be read as "disabled" or "dimmed" by screen readers</FigureItem>
+    <Figure.Item>Disabled buttons do not need to meet color contrast ratio requirements or receive keyboard focus but should be read as "disabled" or "dimmed" by screen readers</Figure.Item>
-    <FigureItem>Icon only buttons must have ScreenReaderContent added so screen readers indicate what the button is used for</FigureItem>
+    <Figure.Item>Icon only buttons must have ScreenReaderContent added so screen readers indicate what the button is used for</Figure.Item>
   </Figure>
 </Guidelines>
 ```